KulunuOS/Webstore_test_plan/README.md

-### Test plan
+# Test Plan for E-Commerce store

+Course  : COMP.SE.200-2022-2023-1 Software Testing
+Authors : Kulunu Samarawickrama & Sang Nguyen

+---
+## Table of contents

+1. Introduction
+2. Scenarios
+3. Tools
+4. Tests
+5. Definitions, acronyms and abbrevations
+6. References

+## 1.Introduction

+### The content and purpose of the test report

-The repository contains a utility library that is being used by the front-end of an E-commerce store application.
-A test plan is being prepared by considering wider aspects of testing.
+This report contains a test plan for a web application.
+The application is an E-commerce store selling food products.
+The application consists a REST back-end and a Front end build with react.
+The test report only concerns the utility library that is being used by the front-end of the E-commerce store application.

+The test plan is prepared by considering wider aspects of testing.
 Specifically following questions are being addressed.

 - What functions of the utility library should be tested? and how are they tested?
 - Does it require integrating testing / interface testing, performance testing?